 The quality of 6th Form provision is very good.
-This judgement is supported by an externally sourced ALPS Report (A-Level Performance Systems) that rates the College as a '4' and ranks us between the 60th and 74th percentile nationally.
+This judgement is supported by an externally sourced ALPS Report (A-Level Performance Systems) that rates the College as a '5' and ranks us at approximately the 50th percentile nationally.
 Rankings go from 1 (the best) to 9 and include all schools and colleges that teach A-Levels, including independent schools.
-As such the A-Level results are a very strong achievement.
+As such the A-Level results are a strong achievement.

-Subjects that scored particularly well in ALPS last year include: French, Computer Science, Double Health & Social Care, Business Studies, Geography, English Literature, Drama, IT, Maths, Music Technology, Psychology, Spanish, Media Studies and Sociology.
+Subjects that scored particularly well in ALPS in 2018 include: Fine Art, Business Studies, Computer Science, Drama & Theatre Studies, English Literature, History, Mathematics, Media Studies, Physics, Sociology and Spanish.
 On the 1-9 scale, each of these subjects achieved between 1 and 5.
-Areas for development include: Biology, Art, Chemistry, Art & Design because they scored lower down the ALPS rankings.
+Areas for development include: 3D Design, Biology, Chemistry and Music Technology because they scored lower down the ALPS rankings.
 Actions are in place to rectify this through regular data meetings with Heads of Department and our Quality Assurance processes.